Let EBMUD's award-winning plant book inspire you! Order a copy here or from a local bookstore.

 Click on the map, and search for low water use or shade plants.
 Calflora uses soil, climate, and elevation factors to generate a complete planting list for you.
 Exportable results.

 Discover the water needs of your plants, or make a list of low-water use plants in the WUCOLS database.
 The database catalogs over 3,500 plants commonly found in California landscapes.

 WaterWonks is another way to search WUCOLS for the water needs for any of your plants.
 You can also find plants that need no summer water, and create plant lists that can be saved, printed or downloaded.

 Some plants aggressively spread beyond the garden and into neighboring open spaces, negatively impacting the local ecosystem.
 Make the best choices for your garden or landscape project.
 Find beautiful and hardy alternatives to invasive plants.

-Here are more resources for alternatives to invasive plants, sorted by region.
+More resources from the California Invasive Plant Society on alternatives to invasive plants, sorted by region.
 Use it help your next garden or landscape project.